omriyakir21/Spectrul-Clustering/README.md

 # Spectrul-Clustering
-Spectral Clustering algorithm using python\C API
+Spectral Clustering algorithm using python\C API.
  I made this project with Roie Gilad, collegue from school, as part of Software Project course.